 Apply for a new personal licence or notify us of changes (Licensing Act 2003)

-You must have a personal license to run or manage a business that sells or supplies alcohol.
+You must have a personal licence to run or manage a business that sells or supplies alcohol.

-- act as the designated premises supervisor for any business that sells or supplies alcohol
+- act as the Designated Premises Supervisor for any business that sells alcohol